-- In India the government has set RFR limits to 1/10th of ICNIRP and the Brihanmumbai Municipal Corporation, Zilla Parishad, Rajasthan, and Mumbai have banned cell antenna/tower installations on schools. - Greece has banned the installation of mobile phone base stations at the premises of schools, kindergartens, hospitals, or eldercare facilities. - Chile's "Antenna Law" prohibits cell antennas/towers in "sensitive areas" (educational institutions, nurseries, kindergartens, hospitals, clinics, nursing homes). - Several countries have lower allowable RFR limits in "sensitive" areas.
+- India lowered their RF limits to 1/10th of US FCC ICNIRP limits.
+The Brihanmumbai Municipal Corporation, Zilla Parishad, Rajasthan, and Mumbai have banned cell antenna/tower installations on schools. - Greece has banned the installation of mobile phone base stations at the premises of schools, kindergartens, hospitals, or eldercare facilities. - Chile's "Antenna Law" prohibits cell antennas/towers in "sensitive areas" (educational institutions, nurseries, kindergartens, hospitals, clinics, nursing homes). - Several countries have lower allowable RFR limits for "sensitive" areas which is generally defined as areas where children play and school.

 EHT's position is that children require special protections from radiofrequency radiation and their exposures should be reduced to as low as possible.
-We strongly recommend against cell tower/antenna placements at schools or near homes as this would increase daily RFR exposure.
+We strongly recommend against cell tower/antenna placements at or near schools and homes as this would increase daily RFR exposure.